Sonified/Plotbot/README.md

 ### Prerequisites

-*   **Anaconda or Miniconda:** Plotbot requires either Anaconda or Miniconda to be installed.
-This provides the `conda` package and environment manager.
-You have two options for installation:

-    **Option 1 (Recommended for Mac users) - Install via Homebrew:**
+1. **Install Homebrew Package Manager:**

-    First, install Homebrew if you don't have it already.
-Open a new terminal window and run this command:
+    First, we'll install Homebrew, which makes installing other tools much easier.
+Open a new terminal window and run:
     ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     ```

-    Then install miniconda and initialize it:
+2. **Install Miniconda:**

+    Plotbot uses Python and requires Miniconda to manage its dependencies.
+Install it with:
     ```bash
     brew install --cask miniconda && conda init "$(basename "${SHELL}")"
     ```

-    **Option 2 - Manual Installation:**
-    *   **Anaconda:** The full Anaconda distribution includes many pre-installed scientific packages.
-Download from: [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution)
-    *   **Miniconda:** A minimal installer for Conda.
-Smaller and faster to install.
-Download from: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)

-    For manual installation, choose the installer appropriate for your system (e.g. macOS, with the "Apple M1, M2, or M3" chip).
-Follow the installation instructions on the website.
+    After running this command, close and reopen your terminal.

+3. **Install Git:**

+    Git is needed to download the Plotbot code.
+If you don't have it installed, run:
+    ```bash
+    brew install git
+    ```

-*   **Visual Studio Code (VS Code):** VS Code is a popular, free, and powerful code editor that works very well with Jupyter Notebooks and Python.
+4. **Visual Studio Code (VS Code):**

+    VS Code is a popular, free, and powerful code editor that works very well with Jupyter Notebooks and Python.
 While you can use other editors, these instructions assume you're using VS Code.
 Download it from: [https://code.visualstudio.com/](https://code.visualstudio.com/)

 ### PlotBot Setup